 Find the Website tab to the right on the top navbar and click on it.

 The Locked Articles subsection will be located just below the Domains subsection.
 You may need to scroll down to see the section fully.

-The Locked Articles subsection has three customizable features within it: Conditions, Button Text, and Access.
+The Locked Articles subsection currently has two customizable features within it: Conditions and Access.